 The Best Gift for Mom

-According to AssureSign’s Director of Client Services, Andrea (a mom herself), the best gift moms can possibly receive are those alleviating time and stress in their day to day.
+According to AssureSign’s Director of Customer Success, Andrea (a mom herself), the best gift moms can possibly receive are the ones that alleviate time and stress from their day-to-day schedules.
 Take a look at how eSignature waivers cut the time taken for her son’s soccer team signups.